Crueldad/HealthcareNow/README.md

 # HealthcareNow

 ## Application Concept:
 Once the Affordable Care Act was signed into law in 2010, having health insurance became mandatory.
-Deciding on a plan can be laborious especially with for those with low health literacy.
+Deciding on a plan can be laborious especially with for those with low levels of health literacy.
 The target population for our project are young adults looking to find a health plan that fits their needs.

 **Team Members:**